cppLawyer/Bitvavo-HFT-Crypto-Trading-API/README.md

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 - I will add many more features into this project, such as trading and selling with a target, Automatic Trading Bot, Advanced market indicator and predictor for Binance and other populair platforms.
-- Currently only for Windows, in the future I will extend it to Linux;),
+- Currently only for Windows, in the future I will extend it to Linux ;),
 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////